Goop² Documentation

 open Any peer.

-The policy is defined per table in the template manifest:
+Access is defined in the schema JSON, not the manifest:

 {